BBaysinger/bb-portfolio/README.md

 ## Roadmap

+- Additional polish, accessibility, and performance passes as time allows
 - Make the hero animation more game-like
   - Still exploring rendering capabilities to know just how much I can get out of it
   - But it will become more than just a fidget spinner